wose/img-mt/README.md

-# img-mt
+# img-mt - image measurement tool

 `img-mt` will be a tool to:
-  - [ ] load huge image without using too much RAM using mipmaps
+  - [ ] load and process huge image without using too much RAM by using mipmaps
   - [ ] append lots of images to a big one to work on
   - [ ] post process images
   - [ ] use different look up tables